-As of June 30, 2022, we had approximately \$202.3 million in cash and cash equivalents.
-Based on our current operating plan, our current cash and cash equivalents are expected to be sufficient to fund our ongoing operations into the second half of 2024.
-Our estimate as to how long we expect our existing cash and cash equivalents, to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+As of March 31, 2023, we had approximately \$192.7 million in cash and cash equivalents.
+Based on our current operating plan, our current cash and cash equivalents are expected to be sufficient to fund our ongoing operations for a period of at least twelve months from the date of issuance of the financial statements included in this report.
+Our estimate as to how long we expect our existing cash and cash equivalents to be able to continue to fund our operations is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.

-We plan to use our existing cash and cash equivalents to fund the research and development of our product candidates and development programs, and to fund working capital and other general corporate purposes.
+We plan to use our existing cash and cash equivalents to fund the research and development of our product candidates and development programs and to fund working capital and other general corporate purposes.
 Advancing the development of our product candidates will require a significant amount of capital.
 Our existing cash and cash equivalents may not be sufficient to fund any of our product candidates through regulatory approval.
 Because the length of time and activities associated with successful research and development of any individual product candidate are highly uncertain, we are unable to estimate the actual funds we will require for development, marketing approval and commercialization activities.
 The timing and amount of our operating expenditures will depend largely on:

-- the timing and progress of our ongoing clinical trials for mecbotamab vedotin and ozuriftamab vedotin; - the number and scope of preclinical and clinical programs we decide to pursue; - the progress of the clinical development efforts for BA3071; - the progress of our collaboration agreements with whom we have entered or may in the future enter into collaborations and research and development agreements; - the timing and amount of milestone payments we may receive under our collaboration agreements; - our ability to maintain our current licenses, collaboration and research and development programs or possibly establish new collaboration arrangements; - the costs involved in prosecuting and enforcing patent and other intellectual property claims; - the cost and timing of regulatory approvals; and - our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company.
+- the timing and progress of our ongoing clinical trials for mecbotamab vedotin and ozuriftamab vedotin; - the number and scope of preclinical and clinical programs we decide to pursue; - the progress of the clinical development efforts for BA3071; - the progress of our collaborators with whom we have entered, or may in the future enter, into collaboration agreements and research and development agreements; - the timing and amount of milestone payments we may receive under our collaboration agreements; - our ability to maintain our current licenses, collaboration and research and development programs or possibly establish new collaboration arrangements; - the costs involved in prosecuting and enforcing patent and other intellectual property claims; - the cost and timing of regulatory approvals; and - our efforts to enhance operational systems and hire additional personnel, including personnel to support development of our product candidates and satisfy our obligations as a public company.